germal/OpenCVB/README.md

 **Python Packages (Optional but Cool!)**

-Python is not installed with the “opencv-python” or “NumPy” libraries which are required for many of the OpenCVB Python scripts.
+The Python libraries “opencv-python” or “NumPy” are required for many of the OpenCVB Python scripts but are not installed by default.
 To update the current version of Python in Visual Studio, packages may be easily installed through the Visual Studio menus:

 -   “Tools/Python/Python Environments” – select “Packages” in the combo box then enter for “opencv-python” or “numpy” and select the package from the list.

-Here is the complete list of the expected Python packages used by the Python scripts provided by OpenCVB.

--   matplotlib

--   numpy

--   opencv-python

--   opencv-contrib-python

--   PyOpenGL

--   Pygame

--   Psutil

--   Scikit-learn

--   sklearn
+To check that all the necessary packages are installed, run the ‘BareBones.py’ script.

 **Python Debugging**